Kirsty Wark: Books

 Wark has written two novels, The Legacy Of Elizabeth Pringle and The House By The Loch.

 Personal life

 Wark married television producer Alan Clements (born 1961) on 30 September 1989, after meeting him on the BBC Scotland programme Left, Right, and Centre.
 They have a daughter (born November 1990) and a son (born March 1992).
 She lives in Kelvinside, Glasgow.
-She previously owned a holiday home in Alaro, Majorca, for 17 years but sold it in 2019.
+She previously owned a holiday home in Alaró, Mallorca, for 17 years, but sold it in 2019.
 Wark and Clements founded independent TV production company Wark-Clements in 1990, which in May 2004 was merged with fellow Scots broadcaster Muriel Gray's Ideal World to form IWC Media.
 In December 2005, Wark and Gray severed their connections with IWC Media after RDF Media bought the company.